If you haven't read the earlier sections,

 you may like to read them first:

 The defining characteristics of the "exclusive spirituality" concept are two: (1) the ultimate reality is consciousness rather than matter, and (2) the only state of consciousness really worth having is a state of "pure consciousness".
-In many ways the "matter" and "exclusive spirituality" views are each other's mirror image.
+The "matter" and "exclusive spirituality" views are at least in some respects each other's mirror image.
 Just as the physicalist position holds that consciousness is no more than a causally inactive epiphenomenon of physical processes, so the most extreme position on the exclusive spirituality axis holds that the material world is nothing more than an illusionary imposition, adhyāropa, on the absolute silence, emptiness and purity of the spirit.
 While the austere simplicity of the physicalist worldview appears to have helped physics to develop by isolating it from the complexities of religious and social sentiments, exclusive spirituality may well have helped India to understand the highest ranges of consciousness undistracted by the messiness of consciousness at the level of our ordinary human lives.
 The great strength of the "exclusive spirituality" view is the absolute beauty of the experience of pure consciousness, and the detailed and penetrating psychological insights it has developed about the highest ranges of consciousness available to humanity.

 When one sits on the beach and watches the sea stretch out in front of oneself, one can feel extremely tiny, but also extremely vast.
 When one's sense of a separated-out ego vanishes, the difference between these two states also disappears and they merge into one.

-Theoretically, one might expect that the result of shifting the borderline between world and self inwards would be an increasing sense of powerlessness, of shrinking, of dullness even, but in practice the opposite is true.
+Theoretically, one might expect that the result of emptying one's consciousness by shifting the borderline between world and self inwards would be an increasing sense of powerlessness, of shrinking, of dullness even, but in practice the opposite is true.
 As one dis-identifies more and more from one's small set of habitual thoughts, feelings, sensations, motives and actions, one experiences an increasing sense of an infinite, inalienable peace, which can grow into a positive sense of exhilaration, liberation, and, strange enough, of vastness.
 It is as if the wall between the world and oneself becomes thinner and one finds oneself extending beyond the borders of one's old egoic self into the rest of the world or even beyond it.
 The impression one gets is that consciousness by itself is infinite and becomes limited by its content.
 In the next chapter we'll explore how this relates to Sri Aurobindo's fascinating concept of "exclusive concentration"

 Ultimately, when one is completely free from all sense of possession and private, egoïc limitations, there is a definite turning point and one can enter into a totally different type of consciousness that transcends, encompasses, and inhabits absolutely everything in complete freedom, joy, and perfection.
 This technique, which starts from the naïve subject–object dualism typical of the ordinary waking consciousness, is used not only by dualist traditions like the Sāṁkhya which espouse an absolute division between puruṣa (self) and prakṛti (nature), but also by various monist schools like Advaita Vedānta.
 In the latter, the dualism is not accepted as an ultimate truth, but only as a pragmatic means to shift the apparent border between self and world either fully inside or outside till one arrives experientially at a monism of the spirit in which one knows one's ātman (individual Self) to be one with Brahman (the Self of the universe).
 Even in the yoga of Patanjali, which starts with a dualist philosophy, one ends with a monist experience.